 Artwork based on Robin Hood Gardens, social housing complex in East London in the residential area of Poplar that was designed by architects Alison and Peter Smithson and completed in 1972.
 The Brutalist buildings stand as an example of the Smithsons’ theories in practice.

-This artwork is part of the ARQUETIPS Project, a research work from a plastic composition of architectural façades heirs of the modern movement, buildings built between the 50’s and the 70’s, an especially productive period of architecture.
+This artwork is part of the ARQUETIPS Project, a research based on a three-dimensional composition of architectural façades inherited from the modern movement, buildings built between the 50’s and the 70’s, an especially productive period of architecture.

 The work interprets the façades as a superposition of the different frames that make up the architectural design.
 The exterior image of the building is analysed in order to understand it through the decomposition of its different elements (windows, shutters, balconies, overhangs, eaves …), respecting their textures and colours, and revealing their shape and situation with respect to the set through the shadow cast, resulting in abstract art as a consequence of this analysis.